-I started my own business in the fashion industry eight years ago as personal stylist – this would include meeting with women on a one-on-one basis to help them with their wardrobe, perform closet audits, and create looks for them based on their lifestyle.
+I started my own business in the fashion industry eight years ago as personal stylist – this would include meeting with women on a one-on-one basis to help them with their wardrobe, perform closet audits, and create looks for them based on their lifestyle that are classy yet trendy.
 Why?
 My number one reason was wanting to help these women feel better about themselves and boost their confidence.
 I’ve always told my clients and readers to dress in what they feel most confident in because – let’s face it – confidence really is the best accessory a woman can wear!

 We know that the way you dress impacts your confidence level, so why not up your game and dress the best you can?
 This can best be achieved by a look that’s simultaneously confident and classy yet trendy.
 I’d like to help you achieve that with the 7 simple steps below: